 "That’s the kind of thing I’m offended by," Real Pro Wrestling Stories writer Brandon Easton said.
 "That, and that neither JYD nor Bad News Brown (Allen Coage) never won a title in WWE or something like Vince McMahon using the N-word.
 That wasn’t even for an angle or reason, just him being stupid."

-Other stories covered in the volume include the feud between Jerry Lawler and comedian Andy Kaufman and the original Montreal Screwjob involving Ed “Strangler” Lewis, as well as other tales.
+Other stories covered in the volume include the feud between Jerry Lawler and comedian Andy Kaufman and the original Montreal Screwjob involving Ed "Strangler" Lewis and other tales.

 Jim Cornette can’t hide his enthusiasm for the graphic novel.

-“It’s a great project, and it’s all real old wrestling stories,” Cornette said, putting emphasis on the word real.
-“It’s the stuff you would think would be made up, except it’s legitimate.
-And it’s the stuff from these wilder and larger-than-life people that used to dominate the business.”
+"It’s a great project, and it’s all real old wrestling stories," Cornette said, emphasizing the word real.
+"It’s the stuff you would think would be made up, except it’s legitimate.
+And it’s the stuff from these wilder and larger-than-life people that used to dominate the business."

 Even if the book wasn’t already a financial success — and it is, thanks to the backers on Kickstarter — a project like this is a labor of love for Cornette, who has a passion for sharing the history of professional wrestling with an audience that’s always eager to hear more.

-Jim Cornette Presents Behind the Curtain: Real Pro Wrestling Stories is slated for publication fall of 2019.
+Jim Cornette Presents Behind the Curtain: Real Pro Wrestling Stories was released in the fall of 2019 and can be purchased from the IDW website here.